 Chevron Parkland Adventure Play Area

-This is a fabulous natural play area for the older child.
-The sensory playground which I have just mentioned is fenced and suitable for younger children.
-The Chevron Parkland nature play area is suitable for older children, 5 years and up.
+The Chevron Parkland Adventure Play area is, without doubt, one of the best nature playgrounds Perth, and a truly fabulous natural play area.
+The sensory playground which I have just mentioned is a great fenced playground and suitable for younger children.
+The Chevron Parkland Playground Perth is suitable for older children, 5 years and up.
 It is not fenced and does its best to recreate a natural environment.
 There is plenty of unfenced water around on all sides, which definitely adds to the feeling that this is not for small children.

-Their absolute favorite section was a funky red and black tower about 5 m tall up into the air.
+The kid’s absolute favorite section of this nature playground Perth was a funky red and black tower about 5 m tall up into the air.
 The kids were required to use some very complex climbing skills to get to the top of the tower and then walk on narrow bridges across to other towers.
 It was definitely a challenging climbing exercise.
 Our 5-year-old did it competently; our 8-year-old loved it.

 There are some nice picnic tables and shelters interspersed amongst the different seasonal play sections.
 Pack a picnic while your children roam free!
 The Sensory Playground is not for your pooch but the Chevron Parkland is pet-friendly and there were many people walking their dogs on the walk and cycle trail along the beautiful Swan River.